 The Laboratory works on identifying innovative rehabilitation and prevention approaches targeting muscle weakness, biomechanical asymmetries, and performance limitations.

-The Neuromuscular & Human performance laboratory was established by Dr. Shmuel Springer in 2015.
+The Neuromuscular & Human performance laboratory was established by Prof. Shmuel Springer in 2015.
 The research in the laboratory focuses at two main aspects:

 - Investigating the human sensorimotor control over gait and balance.

 - Developing new techniques for application of non-invasive electrical stimulation (e.g. NMES, FES) to improve clinical practice and patients’ outcomes.